Battle of the Boyne: Armies

 The Williamite army at the Boyne was about 36,000 strong, composed of troops from many countries; Only around half of them were British.
 Around 20,000 troops had been in Ireland since 1689, commanded by Schomberg.
 William himself had landed in Carrickfergus on 14 June O.S.
 He met Schomberg at nearby Whitehouse, and then proceeded south through Belfast.
 Loughbrickland was the rallying point of the scattered divisions of the army.
 He arrived there with another 16,000 in June 1690.
 On 30 June O.S.
 William had reached the top of a hill near the southern border of County Louth.

 William's troops were generally far better trained and equipped than James's.
 The best Williamite infantry were from Denmark (7000) and the Netherlands (6000), professional soldiers equipped with the latest flintlock muskets.
 The Danish infantry was commanded by General Ernst von Tettau.
 There was also a large (3000) contingent of French Huguenot troops fighting with the Williamites.
 William did not yet have a high opinion of his English and Scottish troops, with the exception of the Ulster Protestant "skirmishers" who had held Derry in the previous year; the English and Scottish troops were felt at this stage to be politically unreliable, since James had been their legitimate monarch up to a year before.
 Moreover, they had only been raised recently and had seen little action.
+However, this battle would give William cause to evaluate them more favourably, due to the impressive behaviour of the English troops, such as the Duke of Beaufort's Regiment of Foot.

 James’s flag was erected at the town of Donore, on the opposite side of the river Boyne.
 The Jacobites were 23,500 strong.
 James had several regiments of French troops, but most of his manpower was provided by Irish Catholics, with some English and Scottish Jacobites also present.
 The Jacobites' Irish cavalry, who were recruited from among the dispossessed Irish gentry, proved themselves to be high-calibre troops during the course of the battle.
 However, the Irish infantry, predominantly peasants who had been pressed into service, were not trained soldiers.
 They had been hastily trained, poorly equipped, and only a minority of them had functional muskets.
 In fact, some of them carried only farm implements such as scythes at the Boyne.
 Furthermore, the Jacobite infantry who actually had firearms were all equipped with the obsolete matchlock musket.
 The French and Irish troops wore a white rallying mark, as a compliment to the Bourbons and to distinguish them from the Williamites.